-MU117 Introduction to Music Education
+- MU117 Introduction to Music Education

-MU245 World Music I
+- MU245 World Music I

-MU247 American Music
+- MU247 American Music

-PY244 Developmental Psychology
+- PY244 Developmental Psychology

-MU335 Music Education K-8
+- MU335 Music Education K-8

-MU336 Music Education 5-12
+- MU336 Music Education 5-12

-Instrument Classes (6 credits-for non-voice majors, two of these credits must be MU091A Voice Class; voice majors must take 2 credits of vocal diction class)
+- Instrument Classes (6 credits-for non-voice majors, two of these credits must be MU091A Voice Class; voice majors must take 2 credits of vocal diction class)

-MU415 Practicum
+- MU415 Practicum

 Students are placed in appropriate school settings for a 12-credit (14-week) student teaching experience supervised by College faculty and cooperating practitioner(s).
-Students must apply for their practica during the year prior to their student teaching.
+Students must apply for their practica during the year prior to their student teaching and be registered and finalized prior to starting their teaching assignment.
 Prerequisites: full approval in the appropriate teacher education program, successful completion of major coursework, recommendation of prepracticum supervisor, and successful completion of the Massachusetts tests for educator licensure (communication, literacy skills and music).
+As licensure requirements are subject to change by the Department of Education and are beyond the control of the College, the College reserves the right to alter program requirements as necessary.